 St Joseph’s is a child centred school where children are given the opportunity and responsibility to help shape the ethos of our community.
 Throughout their time at this school they are helped to become reflective and work out what it means to live a Christ centred life and put the school’s mission statement into practice.
 There are many topics, discussions and question times for children to explore who they are and their place in the world.
 They are keen to express their ideas about their backgrounds and culture to other children and are inquisitive when listening to others.
 In proportion to their years they show a capacity for community praise and celebration, and ability to listen, to give thanks, to forgive and be forgiven.
 During lessons and when interacting socially, children are happy to share their views, ask questions and make links between the teachings of the Bible and their own daily lives.
 They value and respect the Catholic tradition of the school and its links with the parish communities.
 Their behaviour is excellent and most children naturally think of others.
 The school council are involved in implementing procedures to foster good relationships, for example the behaviour policy and guidelines.
-When mistakes are made the vast majority of pupils are reflective, accept responsibility and aim to live more like Christ.
+When mistakes are made the pupils are encouraged to be reflective, accept responsibility and aim to live more like Christ.
 They are alert to the needs of others and seek justice for all within and beyond the school community.
 When other children succeed their class mates share their joy.
 All children participate in our distinctive Catholic community through whole school liturgies, masses and collective worship.
-Following on from the Year of Mercy last year, we remind ourselves and the children ways in which we can show compassion to others.
+Following on from the Year of Mercy, we remind ourselves and the children ways in which we can show compassion to others.
 We have pupil chaplains to lead prayer groups and support our Parish priests in preparing for mass.
 All of the children in the juniors had the opportunity to submit a letter to the deputy head outlining why they would be a suitable candidate for this important role in St Joseph’s.

 Our Faith Leaders